nidhipatel2910/w5_csdd_1008_fall24/README.md

 ## Simple CRUD API with Go

 This project is a RESTful API built using Go's `net/http` package for managing a collection of tasks.
-Each task has a title, description, and status (either "pending" or "completed").
-The API supports basic CRUD (Create, Read, Update, Delete) operations and stores tasks in-memory (no database required).
+Each task has a title, description, and status .
+The API supports basic CRUD (Create, Read, Update, Delete) operations and stores tasks in-memory.

 ### Features:
 - **Create a new task**: Add a task with a title and description.